-Following on from these decisions the BENP has been prepared by Blunsdon Parish Council, a qualifying accountable body, and covers the period from 2019 to 2026.
+Following on from these decisions the BENP has been prepared by Blunsdon Parish Council, a qualifying accountable body.
 It was developed by a Neighbourhood Plan Steering Group (BENPSG), comprising of volunteers drawn from members of both the Parish Council and from the local community.
 This group has undertaken extensive consultation with residents and others with an interest in the area and has considered these views in preparing this plan.